MaibornWolff/codecharta/visualization/README.md

 #### Generate code

-`npm run g` runs the code generation via plop.
+`npm run plop` runs the code generation via plop.

 You can generate the following modules:

 -   "state service" - an empty service with corresponding test file
--   "ui module component" - an ui module with an empty component, all necessary files and tests
+-   "ui module" - an ui module with an empty component, all necessary files and tests
 -   "util static class" - an empty static class with corresponding test file
+-   "redux property" - a store property including actions, reducer, service and test files
+-   "redux subreducer" - creates a subreducer like dynamicSettings

 ## JSON structure